Hornan7/Cardano-Constitution-MVG/README.md

 enactment of this constitution shall in any Manner affect the first and fourth Clauses in the Ninth Section of the first Article; and that no Delegated Representative, without its Consent, shall be deprived of its equal Suffrage in the Governance Mechanism. (**TODO** Modify when done with Article 1)

+> Describes the proper process and procedure for proposing, discussing, and ultimately ratifying new amendments.
+It could be that the specified articles that are "protected" by this current language actually need to be changed by a future amendment. - Adam

 ## Article V: Blockchain State, Supremacy, Affirmation, Religious Tests

 All Node Versions and Protocol Parameter's State, before the Adoption of this Constitution, shall be as valid against the Cardano Blockchain under this